tamb/domponent/README.md

 ## How To:
-1. Take some server-side rendered HTML
-   * Drop in a few `data` attributes
+1. Drop a few `data` attributes into your existing HTML
 ```html

 <div data-component="Counter">